-- Within 10 days either before or following the date of surgery for Outpatient services and supplies, x-rays and tests, laboratory procedures, and services and supplies provided by the facility. - Services and supplies provided for pregnancy and pregnancy-related conditions of a Participant or Dependent spouse, including but not limited to Hospital charges, Physicians' delivery fees, prenatal laboratory and x-ray examinations, home birth delivery by a Physician, sonograms and ultrasound testing, prenatal office visits, anesthesia and its administration, and tubal ligations. - Services and supplies for certain transplant procedures, as determined by Medicare guidelines.
-Please note that you or your Physician should contact MCM prior to incurring expenses related to transplant services. - Pursuant to the Women's Health and Cancer Rights Act, reconstructive breast surgery following a mastectomy will be provided on the same basis as other surgical procedures covered by the Plan and include: - Reconstruction of the breast on which a mastectomy is performed; - Reconstructive surgery on the other breast to produce a symmetrical appearance; - Prostheses and surgical bras following a mastectomy; and - Physical complications of any stage of mastectomy, including lymphedemas. - > Services of a surgical assistant provided that: - The surgeon and surgical facility participate in the PPO network; - The surgical assistant is performing his or her duties under the supervision of a licensed surgeon; and - Payment is in accordance with the established PPO recommended payment schedule. - Orthotics coverage is limited to one pair of orthotics for you and/or eligible spouse every 48 months, and one pair of orthotics for Dependent children under age 19 every 12 months.
-Orthotics are medical devices that support and gently reposition the heel, arch, muscles, ligaments, tendons, and bones in the feet (i.e., they are not shoe inserts sold over the counter). - Respiratory assistance devices (such as CPAPs) and replacement of supplies once every six months. - Supplies and services rendered by a Doctor of Medicine, Doctor of Osteopathy, Doctor of Chiropractic Medicine, Naprapath, or a Registered Physical Therapist (under the direction of a Physician) for treatment of the back, neck, spine, and vertebra for conditions due to subluxation, strains, sprains, and nerve root problems (chiropractic/spinal care) as shown in the Schedule of Benefits.
-Chiropractic/spinal care expenses for children under the age of 8 are covered only in very limited situations.
-Pre-certification for children under age 8 is required before chiropractic/spinal care benefits are paid.
+- Within 10 days either before or following the date of surgery for Outpatient services and supplies, x-rays and tests, laboratory procedures, and services and supplies provided by the facility. - Services and supplies provided for pregnancy and pregnancy-related conditions of a Participant or Dependent spouse, including but not limited to Hospital charges, delivery fees, prenatal laboratory and x-ray examinations, home birth delivery by a Physician or Nurse Midwife, sonograms and ultrasound testing (except if performed solely to determine fetal age or sex), prenatal office visits, anesthesia and its administration, and tubal ligations. - Services and supplies for certain transplant procedures, as determined by Medicare guidelines.
+Please note that you or your Physician should contact MCM prior to incurring expenses related to transplant services. - Pursuant to the Women's Health and Cancer Rights Act, reconstructive breast surgery following a mastectomy will be provided on the same basis as other surgical procedures covered by the Plan and include: - Reconstruction of the breast on which a mastectomy is performed; - Reconstructive surgery on the other breast to produce a symmetrical appearance; - Prostheses and surgical bras following a mastectomy; and - Physical complications of any stage of mastectomy, including lymphedemas. - > Services of a surgical assistant provided that: - The surgeon and surgical facility participate in the PPO network; - The surgical assistant is performing his or her duties under the supervision of a licensed surgeon; and - Payment is in accordance with the established PPO recommended payment schedule. - > Services of a physician assistant provided that: - The Physician and affiliated facility participate in the PPO network; - The physician assistant is performing his or her duties under the supervision of a Physician; and - Payment is in accordance with the established PPO recommended payment schedule. - Orthotics coverage is limited to one pair of orthotics every 24 months for persons over age 19 and one pair of orthotics every 12 months for persons under age 19.
+Orthotics are medical devices that support and gently reposition the heel, arch, muscles, ligaments, tendons, and bones in the feet (i.e., they are not shoe inserts sold over the counter). - Respiratory assistance devices (such as CPAPs) and replacement of supplies once every six months.